kestra-io/docs/docs/developer-guide/retries/README.md

 ---
 # Retries

 Kestra provides a task retry feature.
-This sub-system makes it convenient to add retry behavior on **failed executions**, based on the retry configuration in the flow description.
+This makes it possible to add retry behavior for any task **failed run** based on configurations in the flow description.

+A retry on a task run will create a new task attempt.

 ## Example

-Below is a flow sample that executes a retry on a task failure for a maximum of 5 attempts every 15 minutes:
+The following example defines a retry for the `retry-sample` task with a maximum of 5 attempts every 15 minutes:

 ```yaml
 - id: retry-sample